This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

-In this article, we’ll discuss how to measure your dog’s breathing rate, what’s considered a normal respiratory rate range, and the potential causes of this issue.
-We’ll also go through other symptoms to watch for and when to contact a vet.
+In this article, we’ll discuss how to measure your dog’s breathing rate and the potential causes of fast breathing while asleep.
+We’ll also go through other symptoms of respiratory distress and when to contact a vet.

 How Fast Should Dogs Normally Breathe When Sleeping?